 Joe E. Berry Jr. Residence Hall (Coed)

 NOTE: The second and third floors are for Honors College students (by invitation only).
 Floors four through six are set aside for Living and Learning Communities (open to any first-year student)

-Berry Residence Hall is a six-story building that houses approximately 636 students and offers four-, six-, and seven person suites; bedrooms accommodate either two or three students.
+Berry Residence Hall is a six-story building that houses approximately 636 students and offers four-, six, and seven person suites; bedrooms accommodate either two or three students.
 Students share a common living area and bathroom.
 Each suite has a furnished living area with microwave and compact refrigerator, and all rooms are vinyl tiled.

 Buist Rivers Residence Hall (Coed)

 Buist Rivers Residence Hall is our most traditional residence hall.
 Buist provides an excellent opportunity for them to make a lot of new friends in a community environment.
-This four-story building houses approximately 100 men and women who live in two-person rooms and share community bathrooms.
+This four-story building houses approximately 100 men and women who live in three-person rooms and share community bathrooms.
 Each room has a compact microfridge (a combination microwave and refrigerator).
 Men and women live on separate floors.